 - The Goose and the Gander -I fell in love with this story about an woman who is trying to catch her ex-husband’s new wife in an affair.
 Kay Francis and George Brent display sizzling chemistry as they flirt and drop clever one-liners.

-- Honeymoon Machine -The only comedy Steve McQueen ever made, which is a shame, if you ask me.
+- Honeymoon Machine -A rare Steve McQueen comedy.
 McQueen is a navy man who convinces his civilian best friend to help him use a new computing machine to break the bank at a Venetian casino.
 But he must do it covertly as the Navy’s top brass are also staying at the same hotel.
 To make matters more complicated, he falls for the daughter of his Admiral.

 - Star of Midnight -Look, I love William Powell and Myrna Loy’s partnership as much as the next classic film fan.
 But I also think he is well matched with Ginger Rogers in this missing persons mystery which plays out a lot like a Thin Man film.
 Rogers is an heiress in love with Powell’s confirmed bachelor who keeps interfering in his investigations.
 My Review